 Jeremy has also hosted numerous dinners, events, and conferences.
 For example, a New Year’s Eve gala dinner in Goa, India, and a large-scale conference in the Philippines.

-Some of the subjects involve highly emotive issues, for example: Defending the indispensable, should life mean life? capital punishment, does prison work? and inside the mind of a Judge.
+Some of the subjects involve highly emotive issues, for example: Defending the indispensable, should life mean life?
+Capital punishment, does prison work? and inside the mind of a Judge.